High growth: potential 5.25% per year if the FTSE rises by any amount…

 The plan has a maximum term of five years, and if the Index is lower at the end of each year for the full term, no growth is achieved and your capital is returned to you unless the FTSE has fallen more than 40%.
 If it has, your initial capital is reduced by 1% for each 1% fall, so your capital is at risk.

-With the opportunity for high growth returns on offer, even if the FTSE goes up by any amount over the next 5 years, this plan could offer a compelling combination of risk versus reward in the current climate.
+With the opportunity for good returns even if the FTSE goes up by any amount over the next 5 years, and a low capital at risk barrier, this plan could offer a compelling combination of risk versus reward in the current climate.

 Available for Stocks & Shares ISA, ISA Transfer and Direct Investments.
 Also available to businesses, charities, trusts and SIPP and SSAS pension schemes